HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.01/HW_ch02.01.ef.md

 estimate points: ( -1, 0.4 ), ( 0, 1.2 ), ( 1, 2 ), ( 2, 2.8 ), ( 3, 3.6 )

-Based on the estimaye points, we can sketch the fitted regression line
+Based on the estimate points, we can sketch the fitted regression line

 |$x_i$|$y_i$ |$\hat{y}_i$|
 |:---:|:---:|:---------:|